ShirleyXW/User_Documentation/User_Doc/docs/workspace_setup.md

 Good job, now, you successfully created a new workspace and you can:

 * Invite members into workspace
-* Start chats in channels
+* Start chats in channels.

 <br>